-The average strength of the garrison was 6,160.
-Up to and including 1859, the system of army returns included the last 9 months of the preceding year and only the first 3 months of the current year (March 1858 to March 1859).
-The strength of the garrison for the half year 1 July to 31 December 1858 was 6,305.
+Up to and including 1859, the system of army returns included the last 9 months of the preceding year and only the first 3 months of the current year (March 1857 to March 1858).
+The average strength of the garrison for the half year 1 July to 31 December 1858 was 6,305.
 There were 766 fever cases treated in hospital with 8 deaths.

-On 3 Aug 1858, was baptised Christopher Israel Clarke born 10 July 1858, son of Mary Anne and Garrison School Master Christopher Clarke.
+3 Aug Baptism of Christopher Israel Clarke born 10 July 1858, son of Mary Anne and Garrison School Master Christopher Clarke.

-On 11 Aug 1858, was baptised Mary Jarratt Somerville born 11 July 1858, daughter of Mary Anne and Assistant Chaplain to the Forces Dudley Somerville.
+11 Aug Baptism of Mary Jarratt Somerville born 11 July 1858, daughter of Mary Anne and Assistant Chaplain to the Forces Dudley Somerville.

-On 25 Nov 1858, Mary Horn aged 26 years 11 months, wife of Major General Horn CB was buried at Ta' Braxia Cemetery, Msida.
+25 Nov Burial of Mary Horn aged 26 years 11 months, wife of Major General Horn CB at Ta' Braxia Cemetery, Msida.

 The Royal Warrant of 1 Oct 1858, Regulations for the Organisation of the Medical Department recognised four grades of Army Medical Officers: Inspector General of Hospitals, Deputy Inspector General of Hospitals, Staff or Regimental Surgeon.
 The ranks of Staff Surgeon 1st Class and Staff Surgeon 2nd class were discontinued.
 Military surgeons became known as either Staff Surgeons or Regimental Surgeons.
 After 20 yrs full pay service they were styled Surgeon Major, ranking as junior Lieutenant Colonels, and Staff or Regimental Assistant Surgeon.